quietfanatic/verdant-fang/log.md

 - Planned work for tomorrow: Spitting!
 Maybe start work on Witch some, as another flying entity?
 I should also maybe start in on music too...oh but there are a bunch of sound effects I need to add too...uhhhhh
+####2024-02-16 F
+- Still didn't implement much of the final boss, but I did get some very important work done.
+- Made bugs spit poison and implemented poison/paralysis, including related art and sounds.
+The bug AI still needs better aim.
+- Revised transition and checkpoint code yet again, this time making checkpoint management somewhat saner (though it has to go through the transition system, even to save checkpoints while not in a transition).
+- Implemented aperture open transition when loading a checkpoint.
+- Implemented snake animation for game over screen, and revised and vastly imptroved the dead/force-restart-\>limbo-\>restart sequence.
+- Haven't implemented anything yet, but drew some art for the captured-by-final- boss scene.
+- Planned work for tomorrow: More boss cutscene work.
+And maybe music.